Choosing a Font

 DO NOT add an extra space between paragraphs when double-spaced (see #9)

-DO add an extra [vertical] space between paragraphs when single-spaced (the query).
+DO add an extra [vertical] space between paragraphs when single-spaced (e.g., the query email).
 Hit the return key twice.

 DO NOT include epigrams, song lyrics, or poetry set apart before the first chapter.
 Agents want to read your words, not someone else’s.
 You can discuss epigrams and the like when writing your dedication and acknowledgments.
 More info here.